Money laundering and terrorist financing

 - Has criminal associations.

-- Has unusual level of knowledge about money laundering processes.
+- Has an unusual level of knowledge about money laundering processes.

 - Does not appear to have a business association with the other parties but appears to be connected to them.